duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/12-relevance-history.md

-# Lesson 2: Development of Robotics {#introduction-relevance-history status=ready}
+# Development of Robotics {#introduction-relevance-history status=ready}

 <div class='requirements' markdown='1'>

-Requires:

-          Hardware: (N/A)
-          Previous Lesson: (N/A)
+Requires: Hardware: N/A; Previous Lesson: N/A

-Result:

-          -General understanding of the history of robotics.
-          -Scope of industries where robotics are applied.
-          -Overview of state of the art robotics and what is in production.
+Result: General understanding of the history of robotics; Scope of industries where robotics are applied; Overview of state of the art robotics and what is in production.

 </div>